mmckegg/observ-grid/README.md

 ### `grid.place(originRow, originCol, array)`

 Stamp another ArrayGrid or two-dimensional ndarray starting at the origin specified.
-Notifies all observers.
+Batches changes then notifies all observers.

+### `grid.transaction(func)`

+Batch changes together. `func` will be called with a copy of the grid which can be modified.
+On return, all changes will be merged into the `grid` and a single observ notification will be triggered.

 ## Observable Attributes